 Business-type activities.
-Business activities decreased the City's net position by \$3,111,589 primarily due to the permanent closure of the municipal golf course and related transfers of capital assets.
+Business activities decreased the City's net position by \$23,358 due to the storm water fund operations being just below break-even.
 Other components are as follows:

-- Storm water charges for services increased \$53,706 or approximately 9.72% while cost of services increased \$61,710 or approximately 11.16% during the current year.
-No major in-house projects were begun this year; some preliminary engineering was completed for contemplated future projects. - Charges for services decreased \$35,462 or approximately 90.88% at the City's public golf course this year over last due to decision to permanently close the golf course effective January 1, 2020 due to extended flooding over the past several years.
-Operating expenses decreased \$147,981 or 99.23%.
+• Storm water charges for services decreased \$17,152 or approximately 2.83% while cost of services decreased \$2,099 or approximately 0.34% during the current year.
+No major in-house projects were begun this year; some preliminary engineering was completed for contemplated future projects.